NewcastleRSE/republican-translation-networks/pages/updates.md

 Luc Borot (Montpellier), ‘The manifold strategies of 17th-century translators: the case of Du Verdus as translator of Thomas Hobbes’

-Mark Somos, Francesca Iurlaro (online), Edward Jones Corredera, and Lara Muschel (all Heidelberg), ‘The yacht of Theseus: navigation and transmission with the 1633 +Mare liberum*’
+Mark Somos, Francesca Iurlaro (online), Edward Jones Corredera, and Lara Muschel (all Heidelberg), ‘The yacht of Theseus: navigation and transmission with the 1633 *Mare liberum*’

 Panel 3: Roundtable with a focus on the planned edited volume

+The event was funded by the Thyssen Foundation and the HAB.

 gm